Juukks/wireshark-tips-n-tricks/README.md

 **Requirements:**
 - tshark and dig installed
-- access to DNS queries
+- access to DNS which can be used for reverse queries

 **Usage:**
 ```